microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Enable webview scripts and improve security

-The final thing you need to do is update the webview panel configuration option you left empty earlier in the `render` method so that JavaScript is enabled in the webview.
+The final set of steps you need to take are enabling and improving webview security.

+Start by updating the webview panel configuration option you left empty earlier in the `render` method so that JavaScript is enabled in the webview.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts